 The end result is still negative — your credit score is bad and it will keep you from getting approved for new credit.
 The lower your initial score, the less drastic the impact.

-- Understand the cause - Identify, accept, and learn from the root causes of your bankruptcy.
-Whether you overspent, lost your job, or made some bad decisions, you’ve sacrificed a lot to hit this reset button.
-Make sure you won’t find yourself in the same position down the road.
+- Understand the cause: Identify, accept, and learn from the root causes of your bankruptcy so you won’t find yourself in the same position down the road.

-- Stick to a budget - No matter how well you used to think you handled finances, if you’ve filed bankruptcy, it almost certainly means you need to make some changes to your spending and saving habits.
-Re-evaluate your finances and see where you can cut expenses and save more money if you can.
+- Stick to a budget: Re-evaluate your finances and see where you can cut expenses and save more money if you can.

-When Bankruptcy can Come Off Your Credit Report
+When Can Bankruptcy Come Off My Credit Report?

-- Debts that were discharged in the bankruptcy still showing a balance.
+- Debts that were discharged in the bankruptcy are still showing a balance.

-- Individual accounts included in the bankruptcy still appearing on the report after seven years (in both Chapter 7 and Chapter 13 bankruptcies, the individual affected accounts can only impact your report for seven years, and that period counts from the original delinquency date, not the filing date of the bankruptcy in which they were discharged.)
+- Individual accounts included in the bankruptcy are still appearing on the report after seven years.
+In both Chapter 7 and Chapter 13 bankruptcies, the individual affected accounts can only impact your report for seven years starting from original delinquency date, not the filing date of the bankruptcy in which they were discharged.

 If any of these or other errors appear on your credit report, you have the right to challenge those errors.
-If the reporting agency cannot substantiate the item, they must remove it.
+The reporting agency must remove them if the reporting agency cannot substantiate the item.

 Another possibility, although it is rarer, is that the bankruptcy on your credit report isn’t your responsibility.
-An error can occur because of a clerical error, or identity theft, causing a bankruptcy that isn’t yours to show up on your credit report.All it takes is for one person to transpose or mistype the numbers in a Social Security number for a bankruptcy to be added to the wrong person’s records.
-Clerical errors, mistaken identities, or identity theft could all result in a bankruptcy showing up on your credit report when it shouldn’t be there.
+These include clerical errors, mistaken identities, or identity theft that could all result in a bankruptcy showing up on your credit report when it shouldn’t be there.

 If there is an error, your first step is to contact the U.S. Bankruptcy Trustee’s Office to file a report.
 The case is typically referred to the F.B.I., then reopened.
 You’ll need to defend your claim in court in order to prove that the bankruptcy is fraudulent.